ZifanYE/ReadmeViewer/README.md

 5. Next, [Science Birds Evaluator](https://github.com/chatgpt4pcg/modified-science-birds) will individually load all levels to assess their stability and capture their images.
 The results of stability will be recorded, and for each level an image of the structure with black-textured blocks on a white background will be produced by the program.
 6. The [similarity checking script](https://github.com/chatgpt4pcg/similarity-checking-script) will load each image and pass it through an open source-model called [vit-base-uppercase-english-characters](https://huggingface.co/pittawat/vit-base-uppercase-english-characters).
 It will then record the similarity result.
 7. The [diversity checking script](https://github.com/chatgpt4pcg/diversity-checking-script) assesses the diversity of the levels by averaging the cosine distance of non-duplicated all-pairs of outputs from softmax for each level across trial of the same target character as described in the [Evaluation](https://chatgpt4pcg.github.io/evaluation).
-8. Finally, the [scoring and ranking script](https://github.com/chatgpt4pcg/scoring-and-ranking-script) will load all stability, similarity, and diversity results and produce the final rank and score result for all teams according to the scoring policy.
+8. The [scoring and ranking script](https://github.com/chatgpt4pcg/scoring-and-ranking-script) will load all stability, similarity, and diversity results and produce the final rank and score result for all teams according to the scoring policy.
+9. Finally, we will calculate the sum of scores for all three models.Evaluation process for results from each model is same as this year competition.